 Status: This initiative is outdated and no longer applicable.
 The third step of this procedure was eliminated and the topic was addressed in the November, 2008 Market Parameters FERC filing.
 Tariff section 31.3.1.3 was modified to accommodate these changes.

-Modeling Constraints of Combined Cycle Units (F)
+Modeling Constraints of Combined Cycle Units

 In MRTU different configurations of a combined cycle unit are modeled collectively as a single resource.
 The idea here is to model each configuration as a separate resource, and incorporate software capability to ensure changes in configuration during different scheduling and commitment cycles in the course of the optimization process respect all relevant technical and inter-temporal constraints.
 This approach is of interest to different ISOs, and the ISO will be monitoring the work of other ISOs in implementing enhanced functionality.
 Recognizing the software constraints the ISO is faced with, FERC’s 9/21/06 MRTU Order (Paragraph 573) directs the ISO to continue working with software vendors to develop an application that will accurately detail the constraints of combined cycle units, and to file tariff language for implementation of such improvements no later than three years after the new market launch.

 2008 Rank: High

 Status: On May 18, the ISO Board of Governors approved the implementation of Multi-Stage Generating Unit Modeling for implementation in the fourth quarter of 2009.

-GMC Under MRTU (I)
+GMC Under MRTU

 Stakeholders and the ISO have agreed on a set of GMC rate structure elements that will allow SaMC programming to begin, while providing a structure by which analysis of impacts can be performed. .